UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG: Experiments

-\item \textbf{Text-only RAG:} Most multimodal RAG studies~\citep{wang2025vidorag, faysse2024colpali} compare only against text-only baselines.
+\item \textbf{Text-only RAG (TEXT):} Most multimodal RAG studies~\citep{wang2025vidorag, faysse2024colpali} compare only against text-only baselines.
 For a fairer comparison, PDF pages are parsed into text chunks, embedded for retrieval, with associated images/tables linked back for final responses.
+In this baseline, each text chunk is embedded using \texttt{text-embedding-3-small} and retrieved.
+The retrieved text chunks, along with their associated images, are then fed into \texttt{GPT-4.1} to generate the final response.